 Furloughed employees have been left unsure about the future of their careers.
 Some companies haven’t taken any revenue for months.
 Although we are seeing places gradually reopen, other industries remain very much in the dark.

-We are talking about the travel, tourism and events industries.
+We are talking about the travel, tourism, and events industries.
 The first to close their doors as our governments frantically battled to protect a population.
 And the last to reopen, still without any clarity as to when that will happen.
-It looks like without a vaccine or a huge drop in the number of global cases it is going to be a long time before it is ‘business as usual’ for us.
+It looks like without a vaccine or a huge drop in the number of global cases it is going to be a long time before it is ‘business as usual for us.

-Quadrant2Design supply custom modular exhibition stands to businesses with busy trade show calendars.
+Quadrant2Design supplies custom modular exhibition stands to businesses with busy trade show calendars.
 Finally, we have a restart date for business events.
 However, a lack of consumer confidence in live event marketing is still affecting business.

 Businesses operating in the travel and tourism industry are in the same boat.
-Travel restrictions and air bridges dominate media headlines and people are reluctant to book 2020 holidays in fear that the government will do a U-turn.
+Travel restrictions and air bridges dominate media headlines and people are reluctant to book 2020 holidays for fear that the government will do a U-turn.

 With that being said, our businesses are beginning to reopen.
 People are inquiring about events and contacting suppliers.
 They’re booking holidays and taking advantage of the deals that travel providers are offering.
 The relaxed social distancing measures came with a warm welcome.
 Those of us teetering on the edge have a chance.
 Unfortunately, for many others, the situation and lack of clarity mean it is too late.

 Due to the Covid-19 pandemic, the show will be fully virtual in 2020.
 Presently, it is decided that WTM London and Travel Forward will be virtual in November 2020.
 Reed Exhibitions, who organize the event, insist that the virtual show will take place from 9th November to 11th November 2020.